-My two daughters (ages 12 & 14) play basketball.
-The other day my wife and I sat for an hour on a hard, plastic bleacher seat in the high school gym and watched their game.
+When my daughters were younger, they played basketball.
+One afternoon, the week before Christmas, my wife I sat for an hour on a hard, plastic bleacher seat in the high school gym and watched their game.
 The game was competitive, the referees were above average and there was an amazing moment where my younger daughter’s shot ricocheted off the rim twice, bounced above the rim, and then came down right through the net.
 Swisssh!
 It was probably obvious to everyone in the gym that I was her father, because I gave her a standing ovation.
 My daughters had fun playing – my wife and I had fun watching.

 Shopping, you see, is not something I enjoy.
 I enjoy decorating our Christmas tree, listening to music while being warmed by the fire in our wood stove, walking in the woods next to our home, watching some of the great classic holiday films with my family, and, of course, watching my daughters play basketball.
 I’ve come to the realization that the holiday season is about experience, not gifts.